 Wash your face in the morning

 Each morning immediately after waking up from bed, do your best to wash your face with warm water.
 Wash gently and massage your face in the process using circular motions without scrubbing it roughly.
 Be careful to use warm and not hot water, as the latter can dry out your skin.
 After washing your face, you can also use an alcohol-free toner to keep it fresh and clean.
+And every once in a while, book in for Facials at a good spa – a deep cleanse and tone is good for your skin!

 Choose the right cleansers